CrossWars-Project/Documents-and-pitch/user_guides/troubleshooting.md

 ### Limitations:
 - For now, we do not support mobile game play :(
 - Reloading the page mid game will reset progress.
 Please refrain from exiting or reloading the game!
+- If you exit a battle game or fail to join you will not be able to rejoin!
+A new invite will need to be created, shared, and accepted

 ## How to report a bug
 1. Navigate to the Reports and Documents [issues](https://github.com/CrossWars-Project/Reports-and-Documents/issues)